benblack769/GraphOptimizer/README.md

 3. Re-looping the graph
     1. Allows for efficient compilation of larger programs.
     2. Is not perfect, in that there is reasonable code which unfortunately does not loop.

+### Python frontend

+The python interface, although not particularly robust, has been carefully crafted for maximum exposure to the underlying implementation for maximum runtime performance, while also being as usable and clean as possible.
+It is not optimized for startup/compile time speed.

+Inputs and outputs are numpy arrays, minimizing the copy overhead.

+### C++ Backend (with C interface)

+The experimentation happens here, so this may not be up to date.

 ## End purpose